Would you like to have conversations in English but don’t know what to talk about?

 - Can you recommend some great TV series?

-- Who’s your favourite movie star?
+- Who’s your favorite movie star?

 5. Education